Contact-Control-Interfaces/maestro-sdk-docs/Unreal/README.md

 ## Useful Blueprints
 The list below is not meant to be a complete and comprehensive list of all included content with the plugin, but instead is meant to detail the purpose and member variables of a few of the ones that are most likely to be used.
 The blueprints below are also meant as an example for how to use the plugin.
-#### MaestroHand
+#### MaestroComponent
-Example of animating a skeletal mesh with data from the Maestro.
-Blueprint handles haptic responses on overlap, as well as object pickup interactions.
+The Blueprint enables haptic responses on overlap with a skeletal mesh's fingertips/palm.
 For this reason, all actors in the scene need to have overlap events enabled in order for the blueprint to react to them.
 All instance variables under the Maestro category are necessary for the blueprint to function properly, and their purposes are as follows:
 > **Which Hand** - Whether this hand is a left hand or a right hand.
-Blueprint uses this to decide how to draw the skeletal mesh and which glove to retrieve data from.
+Blueprint uses this to decide which glove to retrieve data from.
 >
-> **Vibration Effect** - Byte representing the vibration effect played in the fingertips during an overlap.
-[A full effect list can be found in the C API docs here](https://contact-control-interfaces.github.io/maestro-sdk-docs/C/html/group__vibration_control.html).
+> **Vibration Effect** - Byte representing the strength of the vibration played in the fingertips during an overlap, `0` being no vibration and `128` being full vibration.
 >
 > **Pull Amplitude** - Byte representing the amplitude of the force feedback motors during an overlap, `0` being no pull and `255` being full pull.
 It is recommended to always set this to somewhere in the approximate range `40`-`200`.
 Values above about `200` are clamped down to `200`.
 This maximum value may change at our discretion.
 >
-> **Index Socket** - Name of the socket on the [MaestroHand](#maestrohand)'s skeletal mesh that it located at the tip of the index finger.
-This is where the index finger's collider will be attached for haptics and pickup logic.
-[Socket documentation can be found here](https://docs.unrealengine.com/latest/INT/Engine/Content/Types/SkeletalMeshes/Sockets/).
->
-> **Middle Socket** - Same as Index Socket, but for the middle finger.
->
-> **Ring Socket** - Same as Index Socket, but for the ring finger.
->
-> **Little Socket** - Same as Index Socket, but for the little (pinky) finger.
->
-> **Thumb Socket** - Same as Index Socket, but for the thumb.
->
+> **Socket Names** - TODO
-> **Palm Socket** -  Name of the socket on the Hand's skeletal mesh that it located at the center of the palm.
-This is where the palm's collider will be attached for pickup logic.
 >
 > **Finger Size** - Diameter of colliders used on the fingertips.
 >